alelievr/Modern-Rendering-Introduction/docs/_articles/Rasterization.md

 As mentioned above in the diagram, adding a discard instruction in the fragment shader automatically moves all the early depth and stencil tests after the fragment shader evaluation making them less interesting in terms of performance.

+If you're interested in learning more about the details of early-z testing and how it works with other GPU features, I recommend reading [To Early-Z, or Not To Early-Z](https://therealmjp.github.io/posts/to-earlyz-or-not-to-earlyz).

 ### Multiple Render Targets

 The fragment shader can have a maximum of 8 color outputs, each output is 4 channel, so it's a maximum of 32 values representing "color" data that can be output from the fragment shader.